 Conceptual Narrative:

-The overall goal of the following experiment is to (Intro)
+The overall goal of the following experiment is to map the spatial distribution of chemicals in a biological tissue using an ambient mass spectrometry technique.
+(Intro)

-This is achieved by.
+This is achieved by using the pneumatically assisted spray of desorption electrospray ionization (DESI) to desorb and ionize the molecules present in the tissue.
 (P1)

-As a second step, , which.
+As a second step, the DESI ion source is scanned across the sample area in a controlled fashion, which____________.
 (P2)

-Next, in order to .
+Next, the mass spectral information is correlated to the spatial motion of the sample stage in order to plot the ion’s intensity as a function of x and y position ultimately creating a chemical image.
 (P3)

-Results are obtained that show based on .
+Results are obtained that show that there are distinct distributions of lipids in rat brain tissues between the grey and white matter based on the mass spectrometry images of selected lipid ions.
 (P4)

 Paste a copy of your graphic overview here.
 The original file should be Adobe Illustrator (preferred) or Powerpoint (see instructions) and should be uploaded through your online submission on the JoVE website.
 Please keep all layers in the file (i.e., do not flatten the file).